jinhangjiang/morethansentiments/README.md

 -   n: number of the ngrams to use.
 The default is 4.
 -   min_doc: when building the ngram list, ignore the ngrams that have a document frequency strictly lower than the given threshold.
 The default is 5 document.
 30% of the number of the documents is recommended.
 -   get_ngram: if this parameter is set to "True" it will return a datafram with all the ngrams and the corresponding frequency, and "min_doc" parameter will become ineffective.
+-   max_doc: when building the ngram list, ignore the ngrams that have a document frequency strictly lower than the given threshold.
+The default is 75% of document.
+It can be percentage or integer.

 #### Redundancy